-There are a few criteria to look for in Netflix’s vast array of kid’s shows.
-A great children’s show should be intellectually nutritional.
-Kids are walking sponges, and every content interaction is an opportunity to expand their understanding of our world.
-Because there is so much drek out there designed to sell us another branded piece of plastic, sniffing out integrity can be challenging.
-A great kids’ series should avoid risqué themes, that way you don’t have to worry about having conversations you’re not ready to have.
-Sex-ed is better left to the parents, right?
-(There’s no stopping our little flower buds from blooming eventually, so until then let’s keep it clean, right?)
+A great children’s show (on Netflix or elsewhere) is entertaining, sure, but it’s also intellectually nutritional.
+Kids are sponges, and every content interaction is an opportunity to expand their understanding of the world.
+Because there is so much drek out there designed to sell branded pieces of plastic, sniffing out integrity can be challenging.

-We sifted through reams of kids’ titles on the world’s longest-running streaming platform to bring you, in age-appropriate order, the best kid’s shows on Netflix, starting at around 3-years-old and ending in the tweens.
+We sifted through reams of kids’ titles on the world’s most popular streaming platform to bring you, in age-appropriate order, the best kid’s shows on Netflix, arranged in order of target audience from three-year-olds to tweens.

-While a ton of children’s programming is connected to social-emotional themes (read: Daniel Tiger) the brilliance of Ask the StoryBots is that it’s all about curiosity about the actual world.
+While a ton of children’s programming is connected to social-emotional themes (read: Daniel Tiger) the brilliance of Ask the StoryBots is that it’s rooted in curiosity about the real world.
 Children ask questions like “what is gravity?” or “what is DNA?” and the StoryBots answer those questions.
 The creators of the series set out to make a show that they themselves would want to watch with their kids.
 And, the efforts hows.
 StoryBots is fun, funny and smart.

-Picking up where the Disney Channel movie left off, Sofia the First follows a courageous and determined young girl whose recently discovered she’s royalty.
+Picking up where the Disney Channel movie left off, Sofia the First follows a courageous and determined young girl who recently discovered she’s royalty.
 While describing it as The Princess Diaries for toddlers wouldn’t be inaccurate, it would shortchange this affirmative, character-building show.
-Sophia learns and relearns that being a princess means caring for others, developing principles and taking responsibility.
-The show also serves as a healthy gateway drug to other Disney darlings via cute cameos by the who’s who of princesses.
-Jasmine, Cinderella, Ariel, Belle and Aurora, whose movies may still be too edgy for your little one, all make an appearance.
+Sophia learns and relearns that being a princess means caring for others, living by principles, and taking responsibility.
+The show also serves as a healthy gateway drug to other Disney darlings via cute cameos by a who’s who of princesses.
+Jasmine, Cinderella, Ariel, Belle and Aurora, whose movies may still be too mature for your little one, all make an appearance.

 With superheroes having all but conquered American pop culture over the last decade or so, it was only a matter of time before we started marketing capes and tights to toddlers.
 The catchphrase-heavy PJ Masks follows a trio of friends that fight crime in their animal-themed jammies come nighttime.
 Because the show skews so young, the stakes are kept hilariously low with the recurring troupe of villains generally out to just ruin people’s days.
 When “Greg becomes Gekko, Connor becomes Catboy, and Amaya becomes Owlette” to foil the annoying schemes of scientist Romeo or Luna Girl, who’s really into moths, we’re treated to surprisingly poignant lessons on true friendship and the need for cooperation.

-Project Mc2 is a stereotype-busting, STEM field boosting series that’s best summed up with a pilot-episode exchange describing its leading lady: “McKayla, that girl is definitely IAWATST” “Yeah, she is interesting and weird at the same time…” McKayla and her three teen girlfriends, each whizzes in their respective fields of physics, programming, and chemistry, are recruited by NVO8 – that’s pronounced “innovate”—a shadow organization of all-female secret agents.
-In this campy but self-aware show, it turns out girls really do run the world and they’re charged with protecting it using their brains and creative prowess.
-It’s a sorely needed message for any young lady finding her place in all this while trying to enjoy the ride – as new NVO8 agent Devon D’Marco says, “I’m putting the art, in smart.”
+Project Mc2 is a stereotype-busting, STEM-boosting series that’s best summed up with a pilot-episode exchange describing its leading lady: “McKayla, that girl is definitely IAWATST” “Yeah, she is interesting and weird at the same time…” McKayla and her three teen girlfriends, each whizzes in their respective fields of physics, programming, and chemistry, are recruited by NOV8—that’s pronounced “innovate”—a shadow organization of all-female secret agents.
+In this campy but self-aware show, it turns out girls really do run the world, and they’re charged with protecting it using their creative brains.
+It’s a needed message for any young lady finding her place in all this while trying to enjoy the ride.

 Based on an iconic British book series of the same name, and starring awkward Mildred Hubble, the action takes place in a boarding school complete with broom flights, and mischief.
 Student-professor tensions didn’t hurt its appeal.
 The Worst Witch is a lighthearted adventure soap set in Cackle Academy that’ll give schoolchildren with a flair for the occult a colorful mix of fringe role models and grand setpieces.
 As the show’s budding witches grasp at their newfound powers and navigate the complexities of pre-teen life, your kids will laugh and cry alongside Mildred’s missteps.